1. What are MJCCA Day Camp Hours?

 Safety is the primary concern at the MJCCA.
 Our camps set the highest standards for safety, quality practices, and management.
 All staff undergo an extensive application process to determine their suitability to work at camp.
 Specialists, in appropriate areas, are certified for their position.
 In addition, there is a mandatory training period prior at the beginning of camp that ALL staff attend.

 With more than 100 MJCCA Day Camp options, we offer a wide variety of camp activities.
 We suggest you review our camp catalog for specific camp details and activities.
-Please do not hesitate to contact Camp Central at firstname.lastname@example.org with any additional questions!
+Please do not hesitate to contact MJCCA Day Camps at firstname.lastname@example.org with any additional questions!

 Traditional CIA campers are divided into units based on grade and gender.
 Within each unit, campers are placed in small (8-12 campers), single-gender groups with 2-3 counselors.
 MJCCA Day Camps follow the American Camper Association (ACA) ratios for all groups.